thetillhoff/workshop/docs/labs/lab_5/0_theory.md

 # Theory

-In this lab, we'll learn how to use secrets from the AWS Secrets Manager in our application.
+In this lab, you'll learn how to use secrets from the AWS Secrets Manager in your application.

 ## Environment-agnostic application configuration